 Scotland’s National Horticultural & Gardening Society

 Gardening Scotland is Scotland’s National Gardening and Outdoor Living Show.
 The Caley was heavily involved in the establishment of the Show and continues to have a very close involvement.
-The 2018 show will be held on the 1st-3rd June at The Royal Highland Centre, Edinburgh.
+The 2019 show will be held from Friday 31st May – Sunday 2nd June at The Royal Highland Centre, Edinburgh.

 Wildflower of the Week & In Flower Now

 In Scotland, there is always a plant to look at and admire, whether it be beautiful flowers, magnificent trees, or interesting foliage.
 Check back regularly to find out what you should be looking out for.

 Spring Flower Show